Water for the environment focus

-Water for the environment focus

 - native fish such as Murray cod, silver perch, olive perchlet, purple spotted gudgeon and eel-tailed catfish.

 There are 4 Ramsar-listed wetlands within the Gwydir wetland system: Windella, Crinolyn, Goddard's Lease and Big Leather (on Old Dromana, which is also part of the Gwydir Wetlands State Conservation Area).

 The Gwydir wetlands are the country of the Kamilaroi people, and include more than 160 cultural heritage sites that have been recorded in and around the wetlands, including burial sites, scar trees and stone artefacts.

-  The Gwydir Environmental Water Advisory Group (EWAG) provides local input into Department of Planning, Industry and Environment decision-making and water management as a recognised EWAG.
+The Gwydir Environmental Water Advisory Group (EWAG) provides local input into Department of Planning, Industry and Environment (the Department) decision-making and water management as a recognised EWAG.

 The Gwydir EWAG helps prepare annual watering plans and advises on specific water releases throughout the year.

 Planning for the future